MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 :::image type="content" source="media/native-query-sdk/native-query-approval.png" alt-text="Screenshot showing how to approve a native database query dialog.":::

-After executing your query, a preview of your query appears in the Power Query editor, and this validates that your connector is capable of running native queries.
+After you run your query, a preview of your query appears in the Power Query editor.
+This preview validates that your connector is capable of running native queries.

 :::image type="content" source="media/native-query-sdk/start-native-query-validated.png" alt-text="Screenshot of the native query executed in initial connector development and testing.":::